 There are many software programs designed to add this effect to your photos.
-You can use it as a stand-alone tool or as a plugin with your favorite photo editing tools like Lightroom or Photoshop.
-These software programs also allow you to change the shape of the lens flare pattern.
+You can use it as a stand-alone tool or as a plugin with your favorite photo editings tools like Lightroom or Photoshop.
+These software programs also allow you to change the shape of the flare.

-You can also get it as a Lightroom preset.
+You can also get it online as a Lightroom preset (both free and paid).
 You need to install the Lightroom preset to apply the lens flare effect on your photo with a click of a button.

 Now, you know, what is lens flare?
 How it is caused, how to avoid it, and also how to use it to your advantage.
-So, next time when you are doing photography, check for this flare effect also if you are shooting against the sunlight.
+So, next time when you are out for photography, check for this flare effect, especially if you are shooting against the sunlight.

 Unlike other photo imperfections, this one is under your control.
 So, you can decide whether to include it or not in your picture.